zerasul/mdbook_en/8backgrounds/backgrounds.md

 **NOTE**: If you use the _Genesis Code_ extension, it includes an editor with context-sensitive help when using _.res_ files.

-Finally, it is important to know, that if we use the _makefile_ file that SGDK brings by default, Rescomp is automatically called when a .res file is added (it must be inserted in the _res_ folder); so it is not necessary for us to call it.
+Finally, it is important to know that if we use the _makefile_ file that SGDK brings by default, Rescomp is automatically called when a .res file is added (it must be inserted in the _res_ folder); so it is not necessary for us to call it.
 Also, if you need more information about Rescomp, you can find the documentation for it in the SGDK itself:

 [https://github.com/Stephane-D/SGDK/blob/master/bin/rescomp.txt](https://github.com/Stephane-D/SGDK/blob/master/bin/rescomp.txt)